 I normally keep my personal views on politics to myself.
 It’s not that I don’t have opinions on the subject, I definitely do.
-However, I believe that politics are personal, a lot like religion or abortion, so I don’t share them unless asked.
+However, I believe that politics are personal, a lot like religion, so I don’t share them unless asked.

 This approach has allowed me to stay friends with both conservatives and liberals and everyone in between.
 Political views are merely a small part of what defines us anyway.
 Or so I thought.

 I was disappointed in the outcome of the recent presidential election.
-While Clinton was far from perfect, she seemed the most qualified for the office.
+While Clinton was far from perfect, she was definitely the most qualified for the office of the candidates.
 She had 8 years in the White House as First Lady, was elected Senator and was a Secretary of State.
 In comparison, Donald Trump had no political experience.
 During the primaries, I didn’t think he has the temperament or political savvy to be an effective president.
 Obviously, the citizens of Michigan and Pennsylvania felt otherwise.

 Since President Trump’s inauguration, it has been a rollercoaster ride of poor decisions, failed policy initiatives and fights with the news media, his cabinet members, and Congress.
 During this time I have remained largely quiet, allowing events to take their course naturally.
 The United States government is made of sterner stuff, and the antics of an undisciplined, boastful egomaniac cannot really affect the bureaucracy of the government.
 Trump would not be the first egomaniac to be president, he probably won’t be the last.
 In fact, some of the more “reality TV” moments this administration have been downright amusing.